 Today I want you to meet Rebecca, whom I’ve known for several years now and is someone who I really respect and admire.
-Rebecca is a textile designer who creates amazing designs from her own illustrations, then hand-prints them onto high quality linen.
+Rebecca is a textile & surface designer who creates amazing designs from her own illustrations, and previously hand-printed them onto high quality linen.
 I’m lucky enough to have several of her pieces!

 Who are you and what do you do?

-I am Rebecca from Blue Radish where I create handprinted table linen, homewares and insulated totes in my designs developed from my own drawings and photographs, inspired by nature.
+I am Rebecca from Rebecca Angela (previously Blue Radish) where I create handprinted table linen, homewares and insulated totes in my designs developed from my own drawings and photographs, inspired by nature.
 I live in Canberra, Australia with my husband and three children.

 Why is it important to you that you run your own business?